pankdhnd/Observability/README.md

 ![Sample screenshot of distributed tracing](https://github.com/pankdhnd/Observability/blob/main/images/logs_in_trace.png)

 [For more information, follow this link](https://lightstep.com/distributed-tracing/)

+It’s critical that spans and traces are tagged in a way that identifies these resources: every span should have tags that indicate the infrastructure it’s running on (datacenter, network, availability zone, host or instance, container) and any other resources it depends on (databases, shared disks).
+For spans representing remote procedure calls, tags describing the infrastructure of your service’s peers (for example, the remote host) are also critical.

 Distrubuted tracing require instrumentation of the application/code.
 Instrumentation:
 * Assigns each external request a unique external request id